AI is showing up on the factory floor. The people who run the equipment are not ready.

 An employer-validated training program that adds AI, data, and automation skills as a complementary overlay on core trade training.
 Built from direct survey research with manufacturing employers across six sectors, designed around their operational pain points – not academic assumptions.

-Module 0 (AI Foundations) plus 15 modules organized into Core, Deployment, and Specialization tiers.
-Designed to help define the right curriculum to meet regional requirements, not one-size-fits-all.
-The modules combine seamlessly with core trade training pathways – not all 15 are AI-specific; some reshape existing community college courses to advanced manufacturing needs.
+An architectural blueprint – not a finished product – for working with employers to identify sector- and region-specific operational training needs, and with community colleges to assemble the right modules.
+Module 0 (AI Foundations) – the universal gateway that accelerates learning across all other modules – plus modules organized into Core, Deployment, and Specialization tiers.
+The modules combine seamlessly with core trade training pathways – not all are AI-specific; some reshape existing community college courses to advanced manufacturing needs.

 A PoC AI training assistant demonstrating the instincts-first approach: build foundational skills virtually at the training partner, then specialize at the employer.
 Enables realistic scenario training without scarce, expensive physical equipment.